Devoteam presents the top 150 technologies to have in your radar in 2023 to stand out in the Cloud Native era.

 Cloud maturity and the rise of Edge computing

 The maturity of the cloud is mainly due to the maturity of Kubernetes, which, despite its complexity, has become the cornerstone of all “cloud-native” systems.
-Most of the technologies featured in the TechRadar are either based on Kubernetes or designed to make it more manageable for businesses.
+Most of the technologies featured in the TechRadar by Devoteam are either based on Kubernetes or designed to make it more manageable for businesses.
 In general, there is a widespread desire to make it easier to implement cloud technologies and make them solutions to major current challenges.
 Thus, while the technologies are complex, they tend to become complementary to facilitate their adoption by business users (Knative, Kasten K 10, KuboScore).

 However, just as the cloud enters adulthood, there is a growing need to bring intelligence closer to objects to relieve network congestion and minimise reaction time, which will accelerate the development of Edge computing.
 On many aspects, Edge is the exact opposite of the cloud.
-That is why we see technologies emerging in the TechRadar that seek to merge the Cloud and Edge so that they can function in close symbiosis (such as EdgeX Foundry).
+That is why we see technologies emerging in the TechRadar by Devoteam that seek to merge the Cloud and Edge so that they can function in close symbiosis (such as EdgeX Foundry).

 An increasingly comprehensive range of complementary tools

-In terms of Business Automation, the offering is rapidly structuring, as shown clearly in this TechRadar 2023.
+In terms of Business Automation, the offering is rapidly structuring, as shown clearly in this TechRadar by Devoteam 2023.
 Through numerous acquisitions or major partnerships, leading vendors are moving away from their initial specialisation to offer an increasingly complete range of complementary tools (such as Microsoft Power Platform, UiPath, and MuleSoft RPA).